Differential Housing Repair

-One challenge that made this particular repair difficult to accomplish was the close proximity of the threaded holes to the pilot counterbore in the housing (as shown in the detail view).
+As shown in this detail view, one challenge that made this particular repair difficult to accomplish was the close proximity of the threaded holes to the pilot counterbore in the housing.

-Also, the repaired housing needed to be able to retain gear lubricating oil, without leaking, once assembled.
+Obviously, the repaired housing also needed to be able to retain gear lubricating oil, without leaking, once assembled.

-Each of the original damaged holes were drilled, countersunk, and tapped to accept a Keensert thread insert.
+Each of the original damaged holes were drilled, countersunk, and tapped to accept a thread insert.

 Note that the oversized tapped holes broke into the counterbore pilot surface, as shown here.

-A new Keensert was threaded into each of the newly-tapped holes.
+A new Keensert thread insert was threaded into each of the newly-tapped holes.

 In a typical Kennsert installation process, the top of the insert is slightly recessed below the top surface of the workpiece.